 A the majoritarian nature of the House–a majority can run it like a cartel

-B the constitutional position of the House
+B the State of the Union address being delivered in the House chamber

 C the larger size of the House